braze-inc/braze-docs/_includes/archive/setting_user_ids/setting_user_ids.md

 User IDs should be set for each of your users.
 These should be unchanging and accessible when a user opens the app.
-Naming your user IDs correctly from the start is one of the most **crucial** steps when setting up User IDs.
-We strongly suggest using the Braze standard of UUIDs/GUIDs (detailed below).
+Naming your user IDs correctly from the start is one of the most **crucial** steps when setting up user IDs.
+We strongly suggest using the Braze standard of UUIDs and GUIDs (detailed below).
 We also strongly recommend providing this identifier as it will allow you to:

 - Track your users across devices and platforms, improving the quality of your behavioral and demographic data.
 - Import data about your users using our [user data API][1].